7 Best Motion Alternatives in 2026 (Cheaper, Simpler, Better)

 One user captured the appeal: “I love Reclaim and use it avidly.
 I view it as a suggestion-generator whose suggestions I usually take.”
 Reclaim even offers a 20% discount for users switching from Motion.
 The main gaps are basic task management and no email features, but if your primary complaint about Motion was price, Reclaim’s free plan is the easiest alternative to try.

-2. Sunsama — Best for Intentional Daily Planning
+2. Sunsama: Best for Intentional Daily Planning

-Pricing: $16/month (billed annually) | $20/month billed monthly | 14-day free trial
+Pricing: $20/month (billed annually) | $25/month billed monthly | 14-day free trial

 Sunsama is the anti-Motion.
 Where Motion auto-schedules your entire day, Sunsama gives you a guided morning ritual to plan it yourself.
 Pull tasks from Asana, Todoist, Trello, and Gmail into a daily view, set time estimates, drag them onto your calendar, and work through them intentionally.
 People with ADHD especially love the structure, and Reddit’s r/ADHD recommends it frequently.

-1. alfred_ — Best Overall Motion Alternative
+1. alfred_: Best Overall Motion Alternative

-Pricing: $24.99/month | 30-day free trial | Works with Gmail and Outlook
+Pricing: $24.99/month | Works with Gmail and Outlook

 alfred_ is the best Motion alternative because it solves the problem Motion ignores entirely: email.
 Motion manages your calendar and tasks but doesn’t touch your inbox. alfred_ connects all three, acting as a delegation layer across your calendar, email, and task workflow.
 Instead of an algorithm auto-scheduling your day, you delegate to an AI assistant that pulls context from email threads, generates meeting briefs, and surfaces action items.